DrTTom/CardLogic/README.md

 * helping me organize my collection of playing cards

 Its organized as JavaScript front end connecting via REST to a Java back end.
-Both parts constist of a generic base which could be used for any kind of collection and an extension which makes it suitable for handling the special needs of playing card collectors.
+Both parts consist of a generic base which could be used for any kind of collection and an extension which makes it suitable for handling the special needs of playing card collectors.